Rankin School of Nursing

 234

 This integrated practice experience focuses on the care of families during the childbearing and childrearing years.
 Principles of primary health care and the nursing process are applied.
 Students integrate psychomotor skills and techniques and health assessments.
 Students also apply professional and ethical practice, communication, relationship building skills, evidence-based practice and best practice guidelines, and critical thinking and judgment to work effectively with families, groups, and various health care teams/members.
 Includes clinical application.
-Prerequisites: Successful completion of all semester three courses.
 Three credits.

 NURS